 and said that one day, seeing a child drowning in one of those fonts, he broke a rim in an attempt to save the child.

-The Baptistry has a compact octagonal shape that conceals a very old symbolic reference: the octagon in the early Christian tradition is the eighth day, when Christ resurrected and started to live forever.
+The Baptistry has a compact octagonal shape (eight equal sides)that conceals a very old symbolic reference: the octagon in the early Christian tradition is the eighth day, when Christ resurrected and started to live forever.
 This is a clear reference to the rite of baptism.

 The beautiful interior of the Baptistry is a treasure chest of symbols and mysteries.